-Table 19-50 Import/Deploy Preferences
+Table 19-51 Import/Deploy Preferences

 Setting Description Import > Delete local object on import when object has been deleted in Identity Vault Select this option for Designer to delete local objects if the corresponding Identity Vault objects were deleted.
 This ensures that the Identity Vault and local files are in sync.
 Deselect this option if you want to leave the local files alone.
 Import > Prompt whether to overwrite runtime configuration on import from file Select this option if you are importing the driver from a test environment and want to deploy to a production environment.
 The User Application driver runtime relies on objects stored in the driver that you are not able to access in Designer.
 If you deploy a driver that does not contain these objects, it does not work properly.
 Deselect this option if you are importing the driver, modifying it, and deploying it back to the same driver set because the driver already has the runtime configuration objects.
+Import > Prompt to import role catalog Select this option if you want a prompt to appear to import role catalog.
 Deploy > Allow deployment of objects with validation errors Select this option if you want to deploy objects that fail validation checks.
 At deployment, Designer validates the definitions being deployed following the validation rules outlined in "Deployment and Versions" in the NetlQ Identity Manager - Administrator's Guide to Designing the Identity Applications.
 Deselect this option to prevent deployment of definitions that fail validation.
 WARNING: Deploying objects that fail validation can result in errors in the User Application runtime.